Mole-Dagbon tribe: History, food, dance, languages, weapons, facts

 Clan and lineage

-The Dagbon people live in compact walled villages.
+The Dagbon people live in compact, walled villages.
 Every household comprises related men, wives, children, and other dependents.
-The population of the tribe is divided into two groups, chiefly families and commoners.
+The tribe's population is divided into two groups: chiefly families and commoners.

 The patrilineage is the basis of social organization among the people.
 Matrilineal descent is acknowledged and accredited with the contribution of the spiritual attributes of an individual.
 The patrilineages are partitioned into different hierarchically arranged sections, which are made of: